Cinerama Mercury Microphone Placement

-Blake made the earliest stereophonic recordings of the Cincinnati Symphony Orchestra with conductor Thor Johnson, and of the Helsinki University Chorus conducted by Martti Turunen in November 1953 in Cincinnati's Music Hall.
+Blake made the earliest stereophonic recordings of the Cincinnati Symphony Orchestra and conductor Thor Johnson, and of the Helsinki University Chorus conducted by Martti Turunen in November 1953 in Cincinnati's Music Hall.

 As far as I know, Robert Blake mixed the signals down and recorded on two track tape on the spot.
 A few of these recordings were issued on two track tape (binaural).
 It was probably Don Gabor's idea to make more stereo recordings to be marketed because the stereo tape recorder was becoming more and more popular.
 A few of these Remington recordings were issued by A-V Tape Libraries, New York.
 See Thor Johnson's profile and hear the Second Movement